Cookies in Space FAQ

 This is the first appliance created and tested that’s designed to freshly prepare small food items – such as rolls, cookies, patties, pockets and other basic foods – for long-duration space flight.

-I’ve read that there’s already an oven onboard the International Space Station.
+I’ve read that there was already an oven onboard the ISS.
 How is this oven different?

-Currently, a convection oven is available to warm up foods on the International Space Station, but it only reaches 180 degrees Fahrenheit (82 degrees Celsius).
+A convection oven is available to warm up foods on the ISS, but it only reaches 180 degrees Fahrenheit (82 degrees Celsius).
 That's not hot enough to cook meals using raw ingredients; it can only heat foods to serving temperatures.
+The arrival of the Zero G Kitchen Space Oven to the ISS now allows for the preparation of fresh, small food items for long-duration space flight.

-What was the process for getting the oven approved to be tested on the International Space Station?
+What was the process for getting the oven approved to be tested on the ISS?

-How high does the temperature need to be to bake the DoubleTree chocolate chip cookie?
+How high does the temperature need to be to bake the DoubleTree chocolate chip cookie in space?